2devs-team/reactter/README.md

 > **NOTE:**
 > If you don't add `context` argument to `UseEffect`, the `callback` don't execute on lifecycle `didMount`, and the `cleanup` don't execute on lifecycle `willUnmount`(theses lifecycle events are used with `flutter_reactter` only).

-### Create a `ReactterHook`
+### Custom hook with `ReactterHook`

-[`ReactterHook`](https://pub.dev/documentation/reactter/latest/reactter/ReactterHook-class.html) is a abstract class that allows to create a Custom Hook.
+[`ReactterHook`](https://pub.dev/documentation/reactter/latest/core/ReactterHook-class.html) is a abstract class that allows to create a Custom Hook.

 There are several advantages to using Custom Hooks:

 - **Reusability**: you can use the same hook again and again, without the need to write it twice.
 - **Clean Code**: extracting part of context logic into a hook will provide a cleaner codebase.
-- **Maintainability**: easier to maintain. if we need to change the logic of the hook, you only need to change it once.
+- **Maintainability**: easier to maintain. if you need to change the logic of the hook, you only need to change it once.

 Here's the counter example: